iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="4_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 4 reviews"/>
 </p>

+> Wish this app gave me a choice to make notifications silent, but still able to read.
+Automatically makes a sound and is annoying, but I don't want to turn the notification off<br> :date: __2021-05-26 21:43:10__

+> Ok<br> :date: __2021-05-24 00:44:21__

 > have had any poblms yet.<br> :date: __2021-04-20 20:15:01__

 > We're doing better<br> :date: __2021-04-08 14:03:07__